vert-x/vert-x.github.io/docs_md/manual.md

 ### Forcing language implementation to use

-Vert.x works out what language implementation module to use based on the file prefix using the mapping in the file `langs.properties` in the Vert.x distribution.
+Vert.x works out what language implementation module to use based on the file extension using the mapping in the file `langs.properties` in the Vert.x distribution.
 If there is some ambiguity, e.g. you want to specify a class as a verticle, but it's a Groovy class, not a Java class, then you can prefix the main with the language implementation name, e.g. to run a compiled class as a Groovy verticle:

     vertx run groovy:com.mycompany.MyGroovyMainVerticle